mrmorphic/hwio/README.md

 an error).
 However, error checking carries a minimal performance overhead.
 To turn this error checking off, you can:

 	hwio.SetErrorChecking(false)

+This only affects operations such as DigitalRead and DigitalWrite, which could be invoked at high frequency.

 For more information about using the library, see http://stuffwemade.net/hwio which has: